Red wolves are the most endangered wild animal in the US. Photo: Point Defiance Zoo & Aquarium

 In the history of the world (and that is a very, very long time), how many human attacks or fatalities have there been from red wolves?
 Not one, ever!

-And in 33 years of the red wolf recovery program, there have only been 7 livestock depredations, consisting mostly of chickens and barn cats.
+And in 33 years of the red wolf recovery program, there have less than 15 livestock depredations, mainly consisting of chickens and barn cats.
 That is remarkable and reinforces our love of red wolves.

 And why are wolves important?